 You have two attempts to pass the respective exam(s).
 It is therefore recommended in the first year to focus on the completion of this/these additional course(s) and exam(s) and not to overload your schedule with too many other courses.
-If one of the conditional courses should clash with any other course you wanted to take, please take the conditional course first.
-Most courses are offered every other semester.
-So you can still take the other course in the third semester.
+If one of the conditional courses should clash with one of the mandatory courses, please take the conditional course first.
+You can still take the mandatory course in the third semester.
 The program coordinator will register you for any conditional course.
-However, you do have to register for the exam on your own, using the General Registration Form.
+However, you do have to register for the exam on your own, using the General Registration Form from our website.